merkede/podcast-website/content/projects/jsmediation/index.md

 And, sometimes, it is important to investigate how these indirect effets are chained.
 It is known that people are less likely to buy drugs with complex name[^2].
 But why?
 What is the chain behind this effect?

+# Is this a problem?
+Is it worth solving?

 **Mediation analysis** is a statistical tool that can be use to find out that the reason why people are less likely to buy drugs with complex name is because